Mounted Patrol - Unit

 One mounted patrol officer and his/her horse has been compared to the effectiveness of 10 to 12 police officers on the ground in crowd control situations.
 Our unit has provided crowd control in many diverse situations.
-Some of the events include, but are not limited too: 1.) the 1992 Republican Convention at the Astrodome; 2.) the 1994 and 1995 Houston Rocket NBA Championship Parades in downtown Houston; 3.) numerous Galveston Mardi Gras Parades; 4.) the 2004 MLB All-Star Baseball Game and the 2005 World Series, both at Minute Maid Park; lastly, 5.)
-Super Bowl XXXVIII, February 1, 2005 and preceding parties in downtown Houston, along with after Super Bowl events.
+Some of the events include, the 1992 Republican Convention at the Astrodome; the 1994 and 1995 Houston Rocket NBA Championship Parades in downtown Houston; numerous Galveston Mardi Gras Parades; the 2004 MLB All-Star Baseball Game and the 2005 and 2017 World Series, both at Minute Maid Park; 2016 Final Four; Super Bowl XXXVIII and XVII and preceding parties in downtown Houston, along with after Super Bowl events.
 The mounted unit was an integral factor in the success of these huge events and will continue to be a much needed asset as more large special events are scheduled in the City of Houston.

 Although a mounted officer on horseback may be intimidating while in crowd control situations the general public sees him/her as very approachable.
 Citizens who wish to see and touch the police horse will stop the mounted officer many times during his/her tour of duty.
 Also, members of the mounted unit are requested almost on a daily basis to provide demonstrations for schools, civic clubs, and other community based programs.
 At these programs the mounted officer will explain the duties of the mounted officer on horseback as well as demonstrate the effectiveness of the horse in a law enforcement capacity.